obhq/obliteration/README.md

 ### Windows-specific requirements

 - [Microsoft Visual C++ 2022 Redistributable](https://learn.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist).
+If there is an error related to `msvcp140.dll`, `vcruntime140.dll`, or `vcruntime140_1.dll` that means you need to install this manually.
 It's likely your system already has it, so try to run Obliteration first.

 ### Linux-specific requirements